yuvalmGS/gigaspaces-wiki-jekyll/sbp/moving-into-production-checklist.markdown

 	-max-instances-per-vm 2  -max-instances-per-machine 1 MySpace
 {code}

-{tip}To limit the amount of instances a GSC may host use the {{com.gigaspaces.grid.gsc.serviceLimit}} system property for the GSC JVM.
+{tip}To limit the amount of instances a GSC may host use the `com.gigaspaces.grid.gsc.serviceLimit` system property for the GSC JVM.
 This is very useful when you would like to have a single instance per GSC and avoid a situation the GSM might provision multiple instances into the same GSC after a failure event.{tip}

 {tip}After a machine startup (where GSCs are started), when the ESM is not used to deploy the IMDG, spaces do not "rebalance" across all the machines to have an even number of primaries per machine.
 You may have machines running more (or all) primaries, and another machine running only backups.{tip}